-- -Discusses factors that affect the nutritional state of the resident; - -Explains and provides examples of modified diets;
+-Discusses factors that affect the nutritional state of the resident;

+-Explains and provides examples of modified diets;

 Objective Content Curriculum Hours Hours Title of Method of Evaluation

-THE TOLD IN A COMMENT OF THE PARTY OF THE PA 111 66 1 111 Class Clinical Teacher Teaching Method
+Class Clinical Teacher Teaching Method

 The Dining Assistant 1.
 Factors which affect the nutritional

 trainee will be able to: status of the elderly

 1. Discuss factors a.
 Tooth loss, poorly fitting dentures Discuss culture and religious

 which affect the or a sore mouth influences

 nutritional state of b.
 Loss of muscle control over part of

 the resident the mouth and throat to

 include difficulty

 swallowing

 c.
 Diminished hand and arm muscle

 strength or control from paralysis or

 tremor

 d.
 Diminished sense of smell, taste, and

 vision

 e.
 Decreased activity resulting in a

 decreased requirement for calories

 f.
 Serving foods the resident may not Teaching Alert

-like 8
+like C

 g.
 Mood and behavior problems Some dietary departments prepare

 2. Name examples of a h.
 Pain and/or discomfort all food without added salt.

 modified diet 2.
-Modified diets an 1004 with the actual care.
+Modified diets

-modified diet a.
+a.
 Low sodium and salt restricted Explain the use of dietary tray

-Contains limited amounts of cards
+1) Contains limited amounts of cards

-food containing sodium (Na) Cardo
+food containing sodium (Na)

 and salt.
 No salt used in cooking.

 No salt at the table or on the

 tray.
 Salt substitutions may be

-1 tray.
-Sait substitutions may be

 used by some residents Review the importance of dietary 2) Used for residents with fluid control. retention, heart or kidney disease b.
-Diabetic diet/carbohydrate controlled Explain that specific foods are not 1) Contains a balance of carbohyd- forbidden to diabetic residents, rates, protein, and fat according but that the total intake must be to individual needs.
+Diabetic diet/carbohydrate controlled Explain that specific foods are no 1) Contains a balance of carbohyd- forbidden to diabetic residents, rates, protein, and fat according but that the total intake must be to individual needs.
 Designed to balanced and avoids concentrated be as similar to regular diet as sweets. possible 2) Used for residents with Teaching Alert diabetes/pre-diabetes.
-Touching Their Food intake is balanced with the Report intake deficits to the insulin need.
-Residents should charge nurse so appropriate eat only food which is part of substitutions may be made if the diet and should be 1 necessary encouraged to eat all the food 2.11 .:6 .1 .5: : served to them Communicate with dietary 3.
+0 Food intake is balanced with the Report intake deficits to the insulin need.
+Residents should charge nurse so appropriate eat only food which is part of substitutions may be made if the diet and should be necessary encouraged to eat all the food served to them Communicate with dietary 3.
 Identify the Dining c.
 Other diets as needed department for review of diets that Assistant's 1) Mechanical soft may be seen during clinical responsibility for 2) Pureed experience residents who 3.
 A resident may require a therapeutic require a diet, which is prescribed by the therapeutic diet physician or other licensed health Discuss appearance of pureed and professional acting within their scope of common types of pureed foods practice, and planned by the 4.
 Describe the role of dietitian the dietary a.
 Do not interchange food from one department in resident's tray to another providing b.
 Report resident's request for diet nutrition for the substitutions to the nurse resident 4.
 Responsibilities of dietary in providing Teaching Alert nutrition for the resident Incorporate person centered care a.
-It is the responsibility of the dietary practices into the dietary or food service dept. to plan the department's role of providing 000 000000
+It is the responsibility of the dietary practices into the dietary or food service dept. to plan the department's role of providing